pabot420/Purple/README.md

 New fangled JS frameworks might be on the road to creating better developer tools, but they're still experiencing growing pains.
 We need to re-evaluate which parts have made developing apps harder not easier compared to "ancient" languages like **PHP** and **Rudolph on Rails**.
 Here's some of the other places I've had the hardest time

-1. Support for CSS Modules & Preprocessors
+1. General lack of high-quality add-on plugins/packages in the ecosystem (leading to the next 2 issues)

-2. Internationalization is hard (libraries do exist but they seem to be significantly lacking in my experience)
+2. Support for CSS Modules & Preprocessors

-3. General lack of add-on plugins/packages in the ecosystem
+3. Internationalization is very hard

 4. Lack of adoption limits a project's potential (less field-testing, contributors, and job opportunities)

 ## What is Purple?

 Purple is being developed to solve these issues.
 It strives to seek harmony between user and developer experiences.
 I previously took a break from this project and now I am rewriting it from scratch.
+I plan to write as much from scratch as I need to, while still relying on as many high quality open-source projects as possible to improve maintainability.